Republican congressman on suspected Islamic radicals: "Kill them all"

 Republican Congressman on Suspected Islamic Radicals: "Kill Them All"

-Rep. Clay Higgins declares, "All of Christendom... is at war with Islamic horror."
+Rep. Clay Higgins declares, "All of Christendom…is at war with Islamic horror."

 In response to the London terror attack, Rep. Clay Higgins (R-La.) had an extreme proposal: kill anyone suspected of being an Islamic radical.

-Note: Update: Higgins' campaign spokesman, Chris Comeaux, told Mother Jones in an email: "Rep. Higgins is referring to terrorists.
-He's advocating for hunting down and killing all of the terrorists.
-This is an idea all of America & Britain should be united behind."